FIFA Women's Champions Cup

 The FIFA Women's Champions Cup is an international women's football competition organized by FIFA.
 First held in 2026, the tournament features the champion clubs from each of the six continental confederations, competing annually—except in years when the quadrennial FIFA Women's Club World Cup is held—to determine the world's premier women's club team.

 History

 In March 2025, FIFA announced the introduction of the Women's Champions Cup as part of its commitment to enhance women's club football globally.
-The inaugural tournament is scheduled for 2026 (with first and second round matches held in late 2025), marking a significant milestone in providing a global platform for women's club teams to compete at the highest level.
+The inaugural tournament took place in 2026 (with first and second round matches held in late 2025), marking a significant milestone in providing a global platform for women's club teams to compete at the highest level.

+The introduction of the Women's Champions Cup and the Women's Club World Cup required club championships for each of the six FIFA confederations.
+While other confederations had existing competitions, the AFC Women's Champions League and CONCACAF W Champions Cup were created to serve as qualification routes.

 Format

-For the inaugural event, the competition involves six teams, each representing one of FIFA's continental confederations.
-The semi-finals and final will be played at a neutral venue, and structured as follows:
+For the inaugural event, the competition involved six teams, each representing one of FIFA's continental confederations.
+The semi-finals and final were played at a centralised location.
+The matches were structured as follows: